-Today I waked up and thought about how much time and effort goes in editing my writings, and I asked myself – isn’t there any other way for me to alleviate my editing struggles?
+Today I woke up and thought about how much time and effort goes in editing my writings, and I had to ask myself — isn’t there any other way for me to alleviate my editing struggles?
 Am I condemned to never be able to spot my own grammatical errors, word dispositions, and wrong display of sentences right from the start.
 Also, am I condemned to go through all of these re-writings and editings, and still never end up with a perfect display of what I want to convey.

 What am I doing wrong?
-I know that editors are the ones that bring that final touch to the finished book, but still, as an independent writer, I can’t afford to hire the services of a professional editor; and, I am sceptical of $5 or $10 *editors*… But if ever I’ll hear good recommendations about one, I’ll hire their services… that’s for sure.
+I know that editors are the ones that bring that final touch to the finished book, but still, as an independent writer I can’t afford to hire the services of a professional editor.

 It’s non-stop edit all the way😅.

 Sometimes I even wonder whether it was me that has really written this and that, or even wonder paranoically whether someone around is messing with me, sabotaging my online work, because I never seem to remember about ever committing such aberrant errors, or even, committed such a degree of omission while editing.
 Thing that’s very odd, even creepy, if you deeply think about it.
 A Nightmare On Editing Street – a haunted machine.

 Perhaps I should blame my daily self-affirmations, “I write beautiful sentences, I write beautiful sentences, I write beautiful sentences” for tricking my brain to believe that what I have written is beautiful, or even, perhaps these self-affirmations might have triggered a strange phenomenon that cause my subconscious, which is slower to react than my brain, but more precise and wiser, to filter and spot the errors each time I go through the text, so that I might really write beautiful sentences… who knows how these obscure rendering works, or not😅.